-Implementation: This policy goal has not been met in the past three years because service cuts were decreasing more rapidly than operating expenses.
-The comparable growth in the cost per hour of service in 2011 is 4.5%, slightly higher than the projected inflation rate and considerably lower than the rate in 2009, at 9.1%.
-For 2012, operating expenditures are budgeted to increase by 7.2% in 2012 due to wage increases for FOP and non-bargaining employees, service added, diesel fuel costs, and an increase in ADA purchased transportation.
-Service hours are budgeted to increase by 5.8%, compared to 2011 and service miles are budgeted to increase by 7.4%, compared to 2011.
-This policy goal is expected to be met in 2012, at 1.0%, and again in 2013 and 2014 at 0.6% each.
+Implementation: This policy goal has not been met in 2009 through 2011 because service cuts were decreasing more rapidly than operating expenses.
+The comparable growth in the cost per hour of service in 2012 is estimated at -6.2%, considerably lower than the projected inflation rate.
+This is due to service hours increasing at 15.1% but operating expenses increasing at 6.7%.
+Operating expenses have been maintained throughout the year and service hours increasing with the annualization of the three new Trolley Lines and additional buses and trains added to decrease overcrowding.
+For 2013, operating expenditures are budgeted to increase by 5.9% from 2012 estimates.
+The majority of this increase is in Personnel Services with a 3% wage increase budgeted for ATU, FOP, and non-bargaining personnel, as well as an increase in hospitalization costs.
+Service hours for 2013 are budgeted to increase by 0.7%, compared to 2012 estimates.
+This policy goal is not expected to be met in 2013, at 5.2%, but is projected to be met in 2014 and 2015, at -0.4% and 0.2%, respectively, as operating expenses continue to be maintained.